tudocomp/tudocomp/docs/Documentation.md

 - The class needs to publicly inherit from the `tudocomp::Compressor` interface and implement its virtual methods.
-- The class needs a constructor with the signature `(tudocomp::Env&&)` that delegates to the `Compressor` constructor.
+- The class needs a constructor with the signature `(tudocomp::Env&&)` that delegates the `Env` variable to the `Compressor` constructor.
 - The class needs to have a static member function `meta()` that returns an instance of the `tudocomp::Meta` type.

-`Env` is a helper class for accessing the environment around the algorithm; it gives you access to possible runtime flags, and the statistic tracking framework.
+`Env` is a helper class for accessing the environment around the algorithm; it gives you access to runtime flags, and the statistic tracking framework.
 Conceptually, a compressor owns its environment, which is why the constructor takes ownership through the rvalue reference.
-It should always just be delegated to the base class constructor, since that will take care about storing it and providing access to it with the `.env()` getter.
+It should always be delegated to the base class constructor, since that will take care of storing it.
+The base class provides access to the `Env` instance with the `.env()` getter method.

 `Meta` contains metadata that is important for the algorithm to identify itself, and to declare what additional options it might take.
-It is mainly used by the registry to tell apart different Algorithms at run time, but is also needed for correct construction of your class since the environment will have to be initialized in an algorithm-specific way by the framework.
+It is mainly used by the registry to tell the algorithms apart at runtime.
+Apart from that it is also needed for the correct construction of your class since the environment will have to be initialized in an algorithm-specific way by the framework.
+>TODO: what does algorithm-specific way mean?

 For more details on those types see the API docs, or the headers `tudocomp/Compressor.hpp`, `tudocomp/Env.hpp` and `tudocomp/Algorithm.hpp`.